EU agrees mortgage law to avoid more housing bubbles

 As well as seeking to avoid reckless lending, the rules also increase consumer protection by making it harder for lenders to seize homes from borrowers who fail to keep up with repayments.

-Other aspects of the regulations are designed to encourage cross-border competition between mortgage providers, for example by requiring them to provide certain information in a standardised way to consumers across the bloc.
+Other aspects of the regulations are designed to encourage cross-border competition between mortgage providers, for example by requiring them to provide certain information in a standardized way to consumers across the bloc.

 Regulators believe greater competition between lenders in different countries will result in a better deal for consumers and contribute to the bloc's economic recovery.